nwukie/ChiDG/_sources/code_details/parallel/detail_parallel.txt

 parallel elements coupled with the local elements.
 One of these approaches is the Restricted Additive Schwarz(RAS) preconditioner.
 The portions of the neighboring elements are included in the local preconditioner and that system is solved.
-The result is only applied to the local vector, hense the term Restricted.
+The result is only applied to the local vector, hence the term Restricted.
 The standard Additive Schwarz(AS) algorithm distributes the result back to the neighboring processors.

 ChiDG has both block-Jacobi and RAS-type preconditioners.
 The performance of these are